Ninjosh26/Red-Black-Tree/README.md

 # Red-Black-Tree
 This is a templated Red Black Tree I have written in C++.
 I wanted to try creating a red-black, self-balancing binary search tree on my own.
 This repository will detail my progress.
 The red_black_original.h contains the original functionality without key-value pairs.
-The current red_balck.h has key-value functionality.
+The current red_black.h has key-value functionality.

 ## The functionality I have written so far:
   1. Template: `Red_Black_Tree<K, V, Comparator>`